Heads Up! Hartford

 Campers must have completed 8th grade and can attend as campers up through the summer after their high school graduation.

-After breakfast each day, the camp breaks into teams and heads to nonprofit destinations in and around the city of Hartford: CRT Day Care Centers, elderly and disabled housing centers, FoodShare, and The Village for Children and Families, among others.
+After breakfast each day, the campers break into teams and head to nonprofit destinations in and around the city of Hartford: CRT Day Care Centers, elderly and disabled housing centers, FoodShare, and The Village for Children and Families, among others.

-Upon returning to our camp facilities, the youth enjoy free time to unwind and get to know the other campers better.
-The campers then sit down together and enjoy dinner together.
+Upon returning to our camp facilities, campers enjoy free time to unwind and get to know one another better.
+The campers then enjoy dinner together.
 Each evening involves either an educational program related to social emotional learning or a leisure activity (talent show, basketball tournament, all-camp games).
 Time is made for each of the work teams to debrief their day and each day closes with a gathering of all campers, which includes stories of the day and slides of each of the teams’ work sites.

 On the weekend, campers fan out to grocery stores to conduct food drives for local food banks.
 They engage in team-building activities and games, and each team builds a picnic table or bench that is donated to a local charitable organization.